-New Frontiers Award ceremony which took place on 15th May in LIT – LIT Startup of the Year, 2019 – from left to right: Prof Vincent Cunnane – President LIT, Ivan Touhy, CEO & Founder, Great Ireland Experience / Winner, Councillor James Collins, Mayor of the City & County Limerick, Paula Carroll – National Programme Manager / Enterprise Ireland.
+New Frontiers Awards 2019, ceremony which took place on 15th May in LIT – LIT Startup of the Year, 2019 – from left to right: Prof Vincent Cunnane – President LIT, Ivan Touhy, CEO & Founder, Great Ireland Experience / Winner, Councillor James Collins, Mayor of the City & County Limerick, Paula Carroll – National Programme Manager / Enterprise Ireland.

-A software solution for visitor attractions, a wine with a distinctly Irish flavour, a company that grows Cannabis Sativa and a company aimed at providing professional development to teachers were the big winners at the New Frontiers Awards 2019.
+New Frontiers Awards 2019, A software solution for visitor attractions, a wine with a distinctly Irish flavour, a company that grows Cannabis Sativa and a company aimed at providing professional development to teachers were the big winners at the New Frontiers Awards 2019.

 A total of 14 new business leaders from the acclaimed New Frontiers programme showcased their start-up companies at a ceremony in the Millennium Theatre at LIT, Moylish Campus on Wednesday, May 15, 2019.

 New Frontiers is the national entrepreneur development programme funded by Enterprise Ireland and delivered by LIT at the Hartnett Enterprise Acceleration Centre.